Regular physical activity helps your body function better, is proven to combat many diseases and is crucial to losing weight.

 Here are five tips to get you up and active.

 Exercise on land cramping your style (or your joints)?
 Water aerobics may be a good alternative, exercising in the water is a great low impact way to keep in shape, perfect for wary bones and joints.
 There are a myriad of things that can stop you from being active as you grow older (and wiser), the key is being creative.
 If getting wet isn’t your forte, then Yoga or Tai Chi may be more up your alley, easy on the joints but nurturing for the body and mind.

 Exercising in groups keeps you accountable and is a great way to keep each other motivated.
-Residents from Bupa Northhaven Retirement Village in Whangaparaoa, watch a New Zealand Arthritis video twice per week.
-This involves the residents sitting down as a group and exercising their arms and legs, perfect if you’re restricted from standing.
+Residents from Bupa Ballarat Retirement Village in Rangiora, hold weekly exercise sessions.
+This involves the residents sitting down as a group and exercising their arms and legs.

 You don’t know whether you’ll like it or not until you try it (well, most of the time).
 Routine is a positive for many reasons; so if you’re able to work in ‘trying something new’ on a weekly/fortnightly/monthly basis, then you’ll be set.
 Learning new skills is a great way to keep not only your body, but your mind active.

 This may be an obvious way to stay active, but walking is overlooked much of the time.
 If you find walking boring, then try adding something interesting.
 Take your dog, the neighbour’s dog, a friend’s dog, or any other dog, for a walk.
 Take a camera with you to snap those beautiful evening sunsets.
 Even go window shopping while you walk around the mall.
 Staying active doesn’t have to be boring if you think outside the box.